alexVinarskis/dell-powermanager/README.md

 * [Dell Command | Configure](https://www.dell.com/support/kbdoc/en-us/000178000/dell-command-configure) CLI, available for both Windows and Linux, with impressive [list of capabilities](https://dl.dell.com/topicspdf/command-configure_reference-guide4_en-us.pdf).
 * [Dell Power Manager](https://www.dell.com/support/contents/en-au/article/product-support/self-support-knowledgebase/software-and-downloads/dell-power-manager) GUI, available for Windows only.
 On top of that, it is ridiculously slow to start, and (subjectively) ugly.

-This app is a modern, Flutter based GUI on top of Dell Command | Configure CLI, with main goal to replicate behavior of Dell Power Manager for Linux users.
-If it proves to be useful, I may add support for Windows as well.
+This app is a modern, Flutter based GUI on top of Dell Command | Configure CLI, with main goal to replicate behavior of Dell Power Manager for Linux users, but also does run on Windows.

 ## Features
 * Implement control via 'Dell Command | Configure CLI', installed separately or via integrated installer